c-core-labs/pokeyslib/ReadMe.txt

 ---- Change log ----
-18.07.2016: Support for various configuration of PoKeys57 series USB interfaces 08.06.2016: Addition of simplest IO functions (for applications that struggle with using structures) 05.12.2015: Implementation of the support for EasySensors, removed support for Pulse engine v1
+17.02.2017: Support for new firmware features, UART, CAN, updated wrappers, prebuilt binaries 18.07.2016: Support for various configuration of PoKeys57 series USB interfaces 08.06.2016: Addition of simplest IO functions (for applications that struggle with using structures) 05.12.2015: Implementation of the support for EasySensors, removed support for Pulse engine v1